NabiilahArdini/microbiome/book/02-workflow.Rmd

 The workflow of microbiome analysis has evolved through out the years.
 The development of technology and Bioinformatics has made a massive increment on the generation of genomic data that is used for microbiome analysis.
 Therefore, the use of programming tools such as R and its packages is becoming more widely used.

-If I may put it into 2 major steps, microbiome analysis consist of "Lab Work" and "Bioinformatic Analysis".
+If I may put it into 2 major steps, microbiome analysis consist of "Lab Work" and "Bioinformatic Analysis" (**Fig 2.1**).
 The lab work of a microbiome analysis is quite plenty and mostly technical, which I will not explain it detail in here.
 Meanwhile, the bioinformatic analysis will be explained in this book with some tutorial.
 We will be using R languages and its packages as bioinformatics tools.

 <br>
 <center>